centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 Let's start with several OS specific key things you should do to prepare for many connections from WebSocket clients.

-Every connection will cost you an open file descriptor so you should tune a maximum number of open file descriptors your process can use.
+Every connection will cost you an open file descriptor, so you should tune a maximum number of open file descriptors your process can use.
 A nice overview on how to do this on different systems can be found [in Riak docs](https://docs.riak.com/riak/kv/2.2.3/using/performance/open-files-limit.1.html).
 Wanna more connections?
 Make this limit higher.

 Limit a maximum number of connections your process can serve, make it less than known file descriptor limit: